ojalar/gnss-camera-calibration/README.md

-# GNSS Calibration for Vehicle Localisation from Traffic Cameras
+# Infrastructure Camera Calibration with GNSS for Vehicle Localisation

 This is a repository for the source code of the traffic camera calibration approach presented in "GNSS Calibration for Vehicle Localisation from Traffic Cameras".